MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDriverPackage.md

 ```

 ### -Id

-Specifies an array of identifiers for a driver package.
+Specify an array of IDs for a driver package.
+This value is a standard package ID format, for example, `XYZ00204`.

 ```yaml
 Type: String[]